 The old town city centers are crisscrossed by cobblestone lanes.
 The paths are uneven and the surface is often slick.

-Make sure to pack a pair of comfortable shoes with a sturdy, slip-resistant sole.
-Use our tips for The Best Travel Shoes for our top picks.
+Make sure to pack comfortable shoes with a sturdy, slip-resistant sole.
+Read our reviews for The Best Travel Shoes to help you choose a pair!

 Pebbly beaches, sharp rocks and sea urchins can all take a toll on your feet when swimming in the sea.
 Pack a pair of water shoes to keep your feet protected.